 Relationship Between Surface Temperature and Vegetation

-- Review the Landsat mapped image showing Vegetation.
+- Review the Landsat mapped image showing Vegetation of the Atlanta, Georgia region May 1, 2018.
 It shows Vegetation Index; it is a measure of how much near-infrared radiation is reflected at the surface and can be used to identify the locations of plants.

 - Review the color bar below.
 On the legend below, areas with a vegetation index closer to 1 contain plant life, while areas less than 0 represent areas that do not contain plant life.

 - What color represents the most vegetation?
 Least?

 - Select a quadrant to analyze in the image below and answer the questions.